The Ultimate Guide: How to Build Your First Capsule Wardrobe

 When you stop buying clothes you don’t need, you’ll also be able to invest in timeless, high-quality pieces.
 Well-constructed garments made from quality fabrics will drape better, hold their shape longer, clean easier, and last for seasons to come.

 Keeping most of your essential pieces neutral in color will make them much easier to mix and match.
 Neutral colors can include black, navy, gray, brown, camel, taupe, cream, white —or any shade in between.
-Look in your closet and notice which neutrals complement your skin tone the most.
+Look in your closet and notice which neutrals work best with your skin tone.

-If you like wearing color, incorporate 1 or 2 accent colors that you love and that work with your complexion.
+If you love a pop of color, incorporate 1 or 2 accent colors that you love and that work with your complexion.
 Not only will they pair nicely with your neutral-toned pieces, but they’ll add interest and personality to your capsule.

 When planning your capsule, you’ll also want to focus on how timeless, functional, and versatile each piece is.

-Versatile clothing pairs easily with other items.
+• Versatile clothing pairs easily with other items.
 You can style them in different ways and wear them for various occasions.
-Consider how easily something can be mixed and matched with other pieces, colors, and patterns.
-Also, think about whether you can wear it to different events or in multiple seasons.

 Before selecting a piece for your capsule, ask yourself these questions: